ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 * Declared independence in 1945
 * WW2 led to surprising alliances
 * Quoted the US declaration of independence in declaration of independence to get the US on their side (extending his hand towards the US)
-* France got freed from
+* France got freed from an imperialist regime (Nazi germany) but clinged to be imperialist in Indochina
+* Nationalist movement wants to break free from colonial domination (began similarly to Nasser with)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzAxMDQ1MCwxNTI4MTQ5MTQ2LC03MD
-UwNzM2ODksLTUxNTM2MTkwNCwtMTYwNzE3NDcsMTg4Mjk4MjQz
-NiwxMTQyMDQzMzg5LDU5ODYwOTk3OCw0NTU0NjM3NDksLTYyMD
-k1MjQ2NSwxMjM1NDE1NzM2LC01OTY3MzI3NzcsMTYzMDk1MjE4
-NywtMTY3NzIyOTM1LDEwNTAyMzEwOTgsLTEwMzA0NzAyOTIsMj
-A0ODY2MDc1MCw3NTIyNDEwMzEsMTY5NTg5NzYyOSwtMjk2MzY1
-MzAxXX0=
+eyJoaXN0b3J5IjpbNDk5NDk5Nzg3LDE1MjgxNDkxNDYsLTcwNT
+A3MzY4OSwtNTE1MzYxOTA0LC0xNjA3MTc0NywxODgyOTgyNDM2
+LDExNDIwNDMzODksNTk4NjA5OTc4LDQ1NTQ2Mzc0OSwtNjIwOT
+UyNDY1LDEyMzU0MTU3MzYsLTU5NjczMjc3NywxNjMwOTUyMTg3
+LC0xNjc3MjI5MzUsMTA1MDIzMTA5OCwtMTAzMDQ3MDI5MiwyMD
+Q4NjYwNzUwLDc1MjI0MTAzMSwxNjk1ODk3NjI5LC0yOTYzNjUz
+MDFdfQ==
 -->